Surgical Rasps Market Size and Share

 Surgical Rasps Market Analysis by Mordor Intelligence

-The surgical rasps market is valued at USD 546.50 million in 2025 and is forecast to reach USD 678.28 million by 2030, progressing at a 4.42% CAGR.
+The surgical rasps market was valued at USD 546.50 million in 2025 and estimated to grow from USD 568.96 million in 2026 to reach USD 695.87 million by 2031, at a CAGR of 4.11% during the forecast period (2026-2031).
 Accelerated procedure volumes, stricter infection-control rules, and rapid migration of orthopedic cases to ambulatory surgery centers (ASCs) anchor growth in every region.
 Hospital systems are upgrading from reusable hand-held instruments to ergonomic, powered rasp platforms that trim operating time and ease surgeon fatigue.
 Single-use variants are gaining traction because they remove reprocessing costs and satisfy regulators pressing for lower surgical site-infection rates.
 Competition is intensifying as major orthopedic suppliers embed rasps into robotic workstations and patient-specific implant workflows, while emerging players court ASCs with cost-effective disposable kits.

 Key Report Takeaways